masgura/Object-Detection/README.md

-# Relative pose estimation in the SPEED+ dataset
+# Object detection in the SPEED+ dataset

-This repository contains all the files for my master thesis.
+This repository contains all the files for detecting the Tango spacecraft in the SPEED+ dataset.